Free IELTS Band Score Calculators

 Calculating Your Overall Band Score

-- The tool averages your four section bands and rounds .25 → .5, .75 → the next whole band.
+- The tool averages your four section bands and rounds: .25 → .5, .75 → next whole band.

 What Do Each of the Bands Mean?

-Band | Descriptor | Skill Level Overview |
+| Band | Descriptor | Skill level overview |

-9 | Expert user | Fluent, accurate, complete command of the language — small mistakes happen |
+| 9 | Expert user | Fluent, accurate, complete command of the language—small mistakes still happen. |

-8 | Very good user | Fully functional; occasional lapses in unfamiliar situations |
+| 8 | Very good user | Fully functional; occasional lapses in unfamiliar situations. |

-7 | Good user | Handles complex arguments; occasional errors |
+| 7 | Good user | Handles complex arguments; occasional errors. |

-6 | Competent user | Generally effective, though errors and misunderstandings occur |
+| 6 | Competent user | Generally effective, though errors and misunderstandings occur. |

-5 | Modest user | Partial command; copes with general meaning |
+| 5 | Modest user | Partial command; copes with general meaning. |

-4 | Limited user | Basic competence in familiar situations |
+| 4 | Limited user | Basic competence in familiar situations. |

-3 and below | Very limited–non-user | Significant breakdown in understanding and communication |
+| 3 and below | Very limited–non-user | Significant breakdown in understanding and communication. |

 Maximizing the Calculator’s Benefits

-1. Match Format to Content
+1. Match format to content

-- Input precise raw scores from real practice tests or official practice materials.
+Select Academic or General Training for Reading.
+Use precise raw scores from real practice tests or official materials.

-2. Round with Awareness
+2. Round with awareness

-- If Writing/Speaking component scores are 7.25, round up to 7.5 following examiner rubrics.
+If Writing or Speaking component scores sit at 7.25, they round up to 7.5 following examiner rubrics.
+The overall calculator follows: .25 → .5; .75 → next whole band.

-4. Plan Dedicated Practice
+4. Plan dedicated practice

-5. Simulate Real Conditions
+5. Simulate real conditions

 Real-Life Use Scenarios